• About

 • Cohort Login

-MITdesignX 2022 Cohort Meet our cohort Online courses at MITdesignX We offer a unique online course for venture creation and solution design
+MITdesignX Le Rosey Applications open for our newest accelerator program in Switzerland in collaboration with Institut Le Rosey Online courses at MITdesignX We are excited to offer a unique online course for venture creation and solution design.

 Join us Our Supporters